 To that end, the poll is limited to just one vote per person.

 If you try to vote more than once any vote over your initial one will not be registered, and you will receive a polite notice at the top of the voting form telling you that it is limited to one vote per user.

 At the moment Aaron Kosminski is leading the field by quite a large margin, albeit his lead seems to be narrowing by the week!

-Joseph Barnett has now claimed third place, pushing James Maybrick into fourth place, H. H. Holmes into fifth place, whereas Francis Tumblety has slipped into seventh place, two behind the, until recently, popular choice of “none of those listed.”
+James Maybrick sits in fourth place, H. H. Holmes into fifth place, whereas Francis Tumblety has slipped into seventh place.

-Even more intriguing is the fact that nine people have decided to vote for nobody at all, but have simply hit the “submit” button!
+Even more intriguing is the fact that thirteen people have decided to vote for nobody at all, but have simply hit the “submit” button!

 IF YOUR SUSPECT ISN’T SHOWN

 If you have a favoured suspect and their name isn’t shown on our list, then please feel free to email us with the name.
 We want this vote to be a representative of general opinion as it is possible to be, so, providing the name you suggest is a viable suspect (sorry but your grandad or uncle don’t count as they’re not viable!), we will add that name to the list and people can start voting for him or her.

 SO CAST YOUR VOTE